Defiant in defeat: Understanding Ian Foster's conservative All Blacks picks - NZ Herald

 "You get what you get in this business and no one else defines who you are and what you believe in," Foster said.
 "You make your own choices.
 What's being said has been said.

-"Internally we've got our own standards we want to meet and when we don't get to that level clearly it's going to come down on me and I understand that but it doesn't change that I've got a lot of belief in this group.
-I know there's some areas we're learning and growing but we've got to prove that on that park."
+"Internally we've got our own standards we want to meet and when we don't get to that level clearly it's going to come down on me and I understand that, but it doesn't change that I've got a lot of belief in this group.
+I know there are some areas we're learning and growing but we've got to prove that on that park."

 "I've been in this team twice when we've been the first team to lose to a country," Coles said, referring to the All Blacks' maiden defeat to Ireland in Chicago in 2016.
 "I don't think you'll ever lose that feeling it's probably a scar that will stay with you for the rest of your rugby career.